WezomCompany/code-style/packages/eslint-config-ts/RULES.md

 # @wezom/eslint-config-ts rules

-> These rules are in addition to the rules of the [@wezom/eslint-config](https://github.com/WezomCompany/code-style/blob/main/packages/eslint-config/RULES.md#readme)
+> These rules are in addition to the rules of the [@wezom/eslint-config](https://github.com/WezomCompany/code-style/blob/main/packages/eslint-config/RULES.md#readme) and [@typescript-eslint/recommended with @typescript-eslint/recommended-requiring-type-checking](https://github.com/typescript-eslint/typescript-eslint/tree/master/packages/eslint-plugin#supported-rules)

 Table of Contents